mobify/workshop--analytics-transactions/README.md

 #Step 3: Parse Data From the DOM

 ## How to Get Data for Transaction Analytics
-Below is a list of techniques in the order of usage preference.
+__Below is a list of techniques in the order of usage preference.__

-###Using javascript variables that contains transaction data
+### 1. Using javascript variables that contain transaction data

 Often, the client's site will save transaction data inside a javascript variable so that it can be easily accessed.
 We should make use of it since it will contain the same data that we need.
 We can easily figure this out by looking for the client's analytics calls.

+__Unfortunately Merlin's potions does not have this data stored in global variables__

-###Parsing out client's analytic call
+### 2. Parsing out client's analytic call

 Not ideal but the next best thing.
 Parsing the client's analytics call will at least ensure that we have the correct data to work with.